 When Susan relocated to Cheshire she decided on a career change and became a Tumble Tots leader, learning about child development and gaining a deep insight into how little ones think and very importantly how they feel and learn enabling her to help them achieve new skills.
 Through Tumble Tots Susan learned of Puddle Ducks and after observing one lesson she was hooked and decided to return to teaching.

-Nici is Puddle Ducks' in-house lifesaving and personal survival expert.
-She is a fully qualified Trainer Assessor with the RLSS and ensures that our programmes have a balance of these two areas within them.
+Nici is Puddle Ducks' in-house lifesaving and personal survival expert, and she ensures that our programmes have a balance of these two areas within them.
 Nici is also a Super Teacher, Programme Assessor, Puddle Ducks Tutor, STA Tutor and Submerging Tutor.

 Nici has a keen interest in open water swimming/activities, gaining her open water Silver Cross.
 She regularly takes part in canoeing/kayaking (owning both types of boats) so being able to give her own children open water experience too.

 Nici has three children that all enjoy swimming and lifesaving with her eldest daughter having achieved the St Johns Ambulance award in Junior Lifesaving.
 Having started her youngest daughter in the pool at just 3 weeks old Nici can see for herself that teaching children not just how to swim but also how to save their own life is massively beneficial.
 Her two-year-old already demonstrates a knowledge of water safety when she is out on the canoe.